Ion Coulomb crystals: an exotic form of condensed matter: Ion Coulomb crystals: from one to three dimensions

 This analysis predicts a direct phase transition from the planar to the buckled phase, which is of second order.

-The role of ion kinetic energy in the buckling transition has been examined in a field theory analysis presented in Ref.~\cite{Podolsky:2016}.
 Due to their large mass, ions typically have negligible kinetic energy compared to their potential energy.
 However, at the buckling transition, where the Coulomb and confining potential energies balance each other, kinetic energy becomes disproportionately significant.
 This leads to thermal and quantum fluctuations that alter the nature of the buckling instability.
-Notably, the transition from one to three planes occurs via a two-stage process, where the planar (disordered) and buckled (ordered) phases are separated by an intermediate, partially ordered phase.
-As discussed below, this behavior is captured by mapping the field theory onto a six-state clock model, a well-studied framework in statistical physics \cite{Jose:1977,Oshikawa:2000,Lou:2007}.
+The role of ion kinetic energy in the buckling transition has been examined in a field theory analysis presented in Ref.~\cite{Podolsky:2016}.
+This theory predicts that the transition from one to three planes occurs via a two-stage process, where the planar (disordered) and buckled (ordered) phases are separated by an intermediate, partially ordered phase.
+This behavior is captured by mapping the field theory onto a six-state clock model, a well-studied framework in statistical physics \cite{Jose:1977,Oshikawa:2000,Lou:2007}.
+Below we review the basic steps leading to the mapping and its predictions.

-The first step in the field theory analysis is to identify the order parameter of the buckled phase.
+The first step of the field theory analysis is to identify the order parameter of the buckled phase.
 The pattern shown in Fig.~\ref{fig:1:Podolsky2016}, for example, is encoded by the expression

 where $z_i$ is the transverse displacement of ion $i$ from the plane, $\bm{\rho}_i$ is its in-plane lattice vector, and ${\bf K}=(4\pi/3a_{\mathrm{lat}},0)$ is the wave-vector at the corner of the Brillouin zone.
 Here, $\psi=|\psi |e^{i\theta}$ is a complex-valued field that serves as an order parameter.
 The amplitude $|\psi|$ determines the height of the buckling modulation, and the phase $\theta$ dictates the in-plane position of the maximal height modulation.
 The requirement that one of the three sublattices remains level at $z=0$ (see Fig.~\ref{fig:1:Podolsky2016}) implies that there is an energetic preference for $\theta$ to take one of the discrete values $\theta=\pi(2n+1)/6$, where $n\in\{1,\ldots,6\}$.